PieLabs/pie-docs/using/defining-questions.md

 # Defining Questions

-Each PIE is a re-usable question or interaction-type.
+Using PIEs, an author can define an Assessment Item, which is one or more questions, interactions, and UI elements that can be presented to a user in a browser.

-An Assessment Item is one or more PIE interactions configured by a content author to present questions or interactions to a student.
+A simple example could be a single Multi-Choice question with text prompt and choices.
+A more advanced example might include more than one question or interaction type, and include content like text passages, video,  or charts.

-To define an Assesment Item using one or more PIEs a user (or authoring system) creates a JSON and HTML file:
+To define an Assessment Item a user (or authoring system) creates a JSON and HTML file:

 - **config.json** - Contains the definition and configuration for the PIEs used in the item.